FAQs

 When do I press record for the month?

-I accidently clicked the button to end the month too early and hadn't updated all my assets, what do I do?
+I accidentally clicked the button to end the month too early and hadn't updated all my assets, what do I do?

-2. In the right Sidebar, click on the dated version of the Sheet before you clicked to end the month
+In the right sidebar, click on the dated version of the Sheet from before you clicked to end the month

-4. Finish off entering your data and run the Sheet again
+Finish entering your data and run the Sheet again

 A new Sheet update is released, how do I upgrade to a new Sheet?